 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-In this segment, Dr. Leach describes the subject of his dissertation (entitled “Academic Medical Centers: A Framework for Strategic Repositioning”) prepared in completion of work for his Ph.D., conferred in 2011 by the University of Texas School of Public Health.
+In this chapter, Dr. Leach describes the subject of his dissertation (entitled “Academic Medical Centers: A Framework for Strategic Repositioning”) prepared in completion of work for his Ph.D., conferred in 2011 by the University of Texas School of Public Health.
 (He worked on this degree while fully employed at MD Anderson.)
 Dr. Leach was interested in the factors that support the success of strategic initiatives.
 He explains that he built his dissertation around three case studies of strategic repositioning: The Baylor College of Medicine’s decision to own and operate a hospital; MD Anderson’s 2008/’09 attempts to improve operational efficiency; and The efforts of the UT Medical Branch at Galveston to expand service to additional locations.
 He lists the decision makers he interviewed and summarizes his findings.

 Next, Dr. Leach clarifies why he pursued degrees beyond his M.B.A. while serving as Executive Vice President of MD Anderson.
 He sees both his Ph.D. and his M.A. in Christian Education (Southwestern Baptist Theological Seminary, 2001) as personal challenges.
 He describes the value of the process and discipline of working toward his Ph.D., which gave him an opportunity to serve on a restructuring committee at the Baylor College of Medicine.
 He gives examples of how the experience provided him with an appreciation for how different leaders view the same situation from different perspectives.<.p>